-4.4.1.5.
-Corrected CFM50 (corrected CMS50) shall be calculated by making the adjustments due to density and viscosity using Equation 4 in Section 9 of

-ASTM E779-10 20, by substituting CFM50 (CMS50) for C and Corrected CFM50 (corrected CMS50) for C0.
+- 4.4.1.5.
+Corrected CFM50 (corrected CMS50) shall be calculated by making the adjustments due to density and viscosity using Section 9 of ASTM E77920.
+Equations 1 and 2 in Section 9 shall be used to convert air flows to flows through the building envelope.
+Equation 4 in Section 9 shall be used to convert to standard conditions by substituting CFM50 (CMS50) for C and Corrected CFM50 (corrected CMS50) for C0. - 4.4.1.6.

-4.4.1.6.
 The Effective Leakage Area (ELA) shall be calculated using Equation 2: